-- (1) Purpose.
-The editorial writing contest teaches students to read critically, to digest and prioritize information quickly and to write clearly, accurately and succinctly.
-Emphasis is placed on mechanical and stylistic precision, the ability to think deeply and argue or defend a point of view persuasively. - (2) Format.
+- (a) THE CONTEST. - (1) Purpose.
+Editorial writing teaches students to read critically, to digest and prioritize information quickly and to write clearly, accurately and succinctly.
+Emphasis is placed

+- on mechanical and stylistic precision, the ability to think deeply and argue or defend a point of view persuasively. - (2) Format.
 The contest consists of a fact sheet from which participants develop an editorial.